 How long do I have to wait before my flooring order is delivered?

-We stock most of our products in our warehouse in Fairfield, NJ so we can meet our clients' immanent demands.
+We stock many flooring styles and colors in our warehouse in Fairfield, NJ so we can meet our clients' immanent demands.
 In most cases, we can deliver your order within a couple of days.
 However, some exotic species are seasonal and some specialty flooring may not be available for immediate delivery.
 We also show a long list of items in stock and at a great price on our SPECIALS page.
 This page is updated periodically and all of the items displayed on it are in stock and ready to ship as early as the next business day.
 Please call 1-800-828-7608 or EMAIL us to check on the availability on any product you're interested in.

 Do you offer nationwide delivery?